fabian-0520/amos-pj-ws20-21-computer-vision-for-sights/docs/build_deploy/build_deploy_documentation.md

 dependency clashes between the components.
 The same applies to our advised hardware requirements, especially on the model training side.
 This documentation relies on any arbitrary Unix based operating system.
-We assume that the open source SightScan repository is cloned and located in your local home directory, i.e. ~/amos-pj-ws20- 21 - computer-vision-for-sights directory.
+We assume that the open source SightScan repository is cloned and located in your local home directory, i.e. ~/amos-pj-ws20-21-computer-vision-for-sights directory.
 Furthermore, being familiar with the technical documentation and especially the software architecture before advancing to the following contents is highly advised.
 If you simply want to launch selected components locally using Docker, please refer to the README.md files in the individual component folders.